-In this Article we will learn a very useful financial term know as T-Value.
+In this Excel tutorial lesson, we will learn a very useful financial term known as T-Value.

-Let us learn you how to calculate the T value using a simple formula in Excel:
+Let us show you how to calculate the T value using a simple formula in Excel:

 The Formula =T.DIST(x,deg_freedom,tails)

 The T.DIST function uses the following arguments:

 - X (required argument) – This is the numeric value at which we wish to evaluate the T Distribution.

 - Deg_freedom (required argument) – An integer that indicates the number of degrees of freedom.

 - Tails (required argument) – This specifies the number of distribution tails that would be returned.
 If tails =1, T.DIST returns the one-tailed distribution.
 If tails = 2, T.DIST returns the two-tailed distribution.

 Let's create the data for the calculation:

 T dist function